mul1sh/Smart-Tracking/README.md

 # Technology

-Thius app is build on top of the wonderful bytom blockchain ecosystem.
+This app is build on top of the wonderful bytom blockchain ecosystem.
 It has 2 components a vue.js web app  which can be easily accesbile via the internet and a seperate android mobile app which can be used to access system from a mobile device.